SEND Information Report

-- An accessibility plan is in place in accordance with the 2010 Equality Act
+Our accessibility plan is regularly reviewed and updated in consultation with the SENDCo, Brent Habilitation Team and in accordance with the 2010 Equality Act

 How we involve young people in their education

-- Whole academy policy regarding feedback from all students regarding their learning in every lesson (RAG123) which informs teacher planning
+Whole academy policy: feedback from all students regarding their learning in every lesson (RAG123) which informs teacher planning

 How parents are involved in school life

 Parents are encouraged to participate and engage in the life of the school.
 You are encouraged to discuss any concerns at the earliest opportunity.
 Communication with parents will consist of some of the ways listed below:

 - Annual Reviews

 Contact details for support services